-Attend the Wing Newcomers Orientation with your active duty member.
-It is a requirement for the active duty member to attend and spouses are encouraged to attend.
+Attend the Wing Newcomers Orientation.
+It is a requirement for the active duty member to attend.
 At this presentation, you will learn about the base's mission and the support agencies on base.
 This is held at the Columbus Club/Event Center.
 For more information, call (662) 434-2790.